aikubo/Cmdln-Tutorial/README.md

 In the other you will have to use various commands to progress in the game.

 If you wish to further test your skills, there is a second game called thief.sh you can run in the same way!

+Open two windows and in one of them run `./thief.sh `